fullstack-lang/gong/README.md

 https://github.com/fullstack-lang/gongsvg, a stack for developping application with svg graphical components

+https://github.com/fullstack-lang/gongjointjs, a stack for developping application with jointjs interactive graphical component

 ## Examples

 https://github.com/fullstack-lang/helloworld is a recommanded starting point for understanding gong.